-Passive investing is grounded in a wide body of Nobel Prize winning financial and economic academic research based on modern principles in finance.
+Passive investing isn’t just another investing idea.
+It’s grounded in a body of Nobel Prize-winning research and academic studies based on modern principles of finance.
 One of the earliest discoveries is credited to economist Harry Markowitz.

 In the early 1950’s Markowitz found that by mathematically combining the expected risk & return for each of the securities in a portfolio and the correlation coefficients among them, the expected risk & return for the whole portfolio can be defined.
 With this information the risk and return characteristics of one portfolio can be compared with the risk and return characteristics of another portfolio.

 Markowitz demonstrated that proper diversification can lead to reduced risk and increased return.
 The optimal balance of risk and reward for each investor can be found on what Markowitz called the “efficient frontier.”
 The process of finding the ideal portfolio among thousands of possibilities is called “portfolio optimization.”
 Markowitz's research suggests that investors should focus less on the characteristics of individual portfolio risks and more on the combined impact of all risks on overall portfolio performance.
 For this, and the conceptual framework on which it is based, Markowitz shared the Nobel Prize.

 Academic financial research accelerated in 1960 with the founding of the University of Chicago’s Center for Research in Security Prices (CRSP), which modernized the field of security analysis by establishing a massive database tracing security prices, dividends, and rates of return on all NYSE stocks going back to 1926.
 This treasure trove of data opened the doors to modern-day academic financial research.